-“You can buy a rug simply because you feel a special connection with it,” Hayko says.
-“Fine rugs and tapestries are works of art; no two are alike.
+"You can buy a rug simply because you feel a special connection with it," Hayko says.
+"Fine rugs and tapestries are works of art; no two are alike.
 Each is as individual as a beautiful painting or sculpture.
-When you find the right one for you, it’s almost like falling in love.”Today, Hayko’s shop at 9-20 35th Avenue (at Long Island City) in Astoria is easily the most welcoming place of its kind in New York – you can browse, ask any question, and get a lot of interesting information as you look around in an easy, stress-free environment.Hayko encourages you to come by for a homemade cup of Turkish Coffee and a look around his showroom.
+When you find the right one for you, it's almost like falling in love."Today, Hayko's shop at 47-09 30th Street in Long Island City is easily the most welcoming place of its kind in New York – you can browse, ask any question, and get a lot of interesting information as you look around in an easy, stress-free environment.Hayko encourages you to come by for a homemade cup of coffee or tea and a look around his showroom.
 You can learn more about Hayko in this interview.

 What Hayko's clients say: Hayko's loyal clients – some bought their first rug or tapestry more than two decades ago from him – say that Hayko is greatly distinguished by his absolute integrity and honest dealings with everyone.

 As I became able to afford more expensive pieces, I have always returned to Hayko.
 I wouldn't think of going to anyone else.
 Hayko is a true gentleman, and absolutely honest.
 He once actually told me not to pay as much as I was prepared to pay for a rug because it wasn't as good an example of its kind as I wanted.
 I have become what you might call a serious collector, and Hayko has guided me every step of the way."